 America is confronting an opioid epidemic.
 More and more people have been prescribed opioid painkillers, and that population includes pregnant women.
 Those prescription opioids pose a greater risk of severe birth defects and harm to newborn babies.

 Did you (or someone you know) take prescription painkillers or opioids while pregnant and then given birth to a child with a birth defect, such as spina bifida, hydrocephaly, microcephaly, a serious congenital heart defect, or severe brain damage?
 You may be entitled to compensation.

 Galiher DeRobertis & Waxman is a leader in representing families injured by dangerous products and corporate negligence.
 We are committed to fighting for babies and children who have been injured by opioid use.
-Call us at 1-888-597-1441 to see how our pharmaceutical lawyers can fight for your family.
+Our pharmaceutical lawyers can fight for your family.

 Opioid Use and Newborn Babies

 Opioids are a wide-ranging group of pain management medications that are highly addictive.
 Over the past 20 years, the United States has witnessed a jump in opioid misuse.
 The result has been a ripple effect harming whole families and straining public services.